wScottSh/text-adventure-engine/README.md

 ---

+## User Stories for MVP

+1. As a player, I want to dive into some nostalgic gaming to 'member the good ol' days when videogames were better.
+1. As a husband that rides the train to and from work, I want to fit gaming into the cracks so I can participate in my favorite passtime without sacrificing family time.
+1. As a player, I want to have a map and inventory displayed on my screen so I can take text adventuring on the go without needing to carry a drawn map.

-## User Stories
+## User Stories for Future Iterations

 1. As a player, I want to play through Zork on Twitter to have a reason to use my Twitter account.
-1. As a player, I want to dive into some nostalgic gaming to 'member the good ol' days when videogames were better.
 1. As a player, I want to share my gaming with the world so I can connect with others that share a similar hobby.
-1. As a husband that rides the train to and from work, I want to fit gaming into the cracks so I can participate in my favorite passtime without sacrificing family time.

 ---